sv-cover/filemanager/README.md

 Now you can log in to your local server using the login details in the coverapi tester script!

 # Intergration Tests
-When you have the app running you can test and see examples on how to intergrate the app into an website in test.
+When you have the app running you can test and see examples on how to intergrate the app into an website in the folder 'test'.

 # Docker instructions
 To test the container locally: